learn-co-curriculum/react-hooks-react-router-intro/README.md

 </html>
 ```

-With Client-Side routing, it is now the responsibility of the Client-Side-Code to handle the routing, fetching and displaying of the data in the browser instead of the server.
+With __Client-Side__ routing, it is now the responsibility of the __Client-Side-Code__ to handle the routing, fetching and displaying of the data in the browser instead of the server.

-We do get some great benefits though.
+This brings with it some great benefits too.
 The major one is *Speed*.
 Since we are only making one request to the server we don't have to wait for a round trip server call for each page change.
 We have everything stored on the Client-Side already, so we just notify our Client-Side code to display the info as we need it.

 ### Single Page App (SPA)

-In React we will likely be building a `SPA`.
-This means we wont require multiple pages being loaded, just the original GET request with our initial HTML, CSS and JS files from the Server.
+In __React__ we will likely be building a __SPA__.
+This means we wont require multiple pages being loaded, just the original __GET__ request with our initial HTML, CSS and JS files from the Server.
 This requires us to figure out how to make the experience of Client-Side routing work to our advantage.

 There are a couple of things that we need to take into consideration: